Amanda2Robin/amanda2robin.github.io/_posts/2023-02-07-PBPChallengeBesançon-BeineckeMs387.md

 <br>

 Together with our teammates, we set out to correct the transcription of the beginning of Genesis.
 We optimistically attempted multiple pages, but we ran into several issues and discussing possible solutions amongst ourselves delayed our task.
+Ultimately we were only able to complete the transcription editing for Transkribus page 5, the first recto and verso of Genesis, as well as the first column of the following page.
 The first challenge we faced was making sense of the Bible's words, letters and punctuation marks, since typography, calligraphy and grammar rules back when this book was made were quite different from modern day languages.
 Understanding the passages was no easy feat but between the PBP Transcription [Guidelines](https://parisbible.github.io/guidelines/) and a Vulgate Latin Bible for reference we were able to decipher the scribe's meaning.

 <br>